ghubb00/ghubb001.github.io/_posts/2019-11-10-Applying For NASA Internships.md

 > Apply early as most positions have rolling admissions!

-The NASA internships website (circa 2019) is probably one of the most streamline internship application forms for STEM fields.
+The NASA internships website (circa 2019) is probably one of the most streamlined internship application forms for STEM fields.
 In order to ensure consideration, it is best to apply before the official deadline.
 Many positions are rolling in admissions meaning mentors procedurally select interns before the listed deadline.